launix-de/jsontype/README.md

 <pre>
 string - only accepts string
-"abc" - only accepts string with exactly this content number - only accepts numbers boolean - only accepts true or false undefined - only accepts undefined (a object entry must not be defined)
+mail - only accepts strings that are formed like an email "abc" - only accepts string with exactly this content number - only accepts numbers boolean - only accepts true or false function - only accepts a function undefined - only accepts undefined (a object entry must not be defined)
 * - accepts everything but undefined values
 [type] - accepts only arrays of that specified subtype